HISTORY OF THE MODEL TRAM SHOP

 THE OBLIGATORY SHOUT OUTS

-ELMTS could not have managed ten years or indeed function without the help, advice and assistance of a great many people over the years (some sadly no longer with us).
+ELMTS could not have endured all these years or indeed function without the help, advice and assistance of a great many people over the years (some sadly no longer with us).
 The main guilty culprits being: Marjorie Whitehouse, Alan Kirkman, Derek Lambelle, Bob & Joan Hill, Jeremy & Janet Valentine, Mike Jaimes, James Millington, Vernon Linden, Brian Robinson of Bec Kits, Len Squance, Blackpool Transport (and Blackpool Heritage Tram Tours) & Bryan Lindop (for their kind assistance and support with Blackpool projects).
 And of course all those modellers who have not only purchased but prompted and bullied us into doing things!
 And many, many more.
 And an extra special mention to Jim Halsall of Blackburn without whose encouragement John would never have continued modelling – and for being the very first customer of ELMTS!